countable-web/open-source-corporation/admin/COMMUNICATIONS_CHARTER.md

   * Some communication doesn't work well asynchronously.
 Such as complex or emotionally charged conversations.
 For these, use a voice medium (appear.in or phone)
   * Being brief in email/slack amongst ourselves is ok.
   * There are arguably two "modes" we work in.
 "Focus mode" and "Collaboration mode".
 Slack is great when you're in collaboration mode, but it's ok to turn off all channels and focus on your work too.
+  * It's always better to speak up if you have a concern, or any information that might be important to the group.
+If you're worried about how the group will react, say so.
+We're all commited to speaking up, and listening respectfully.
+We can't make the right decision without everyone sharing all their information.

 ### Calendar Expectations:
   * We do reply to calendar invitations (within 24h, because that's the maximum frequency for checking email)